 Why It Works

-- The savory-sweet soy sauce mixture first acts as a braising liquid for the potatoes and then turns into a glossy, sticky glaze when reduced at the end of the cooking process.
+- The savory-sweet soy sauce mixture acts as a braising liquid for the potatoes and then turns into a glossy, sticky glaze when reduced.

 If your side dish recipe rotation is feeling a little tired, then this take on gamja bokkeum, a Korean stir-fried potato banchan, is just what you need to get out of that rut.